personalrobotics/tracking/readme.md

 cd gelslight_tracking
 ```

 Ensure that the python version referenced in the makefile `gelslight_tracking/makefile` matches your version of Python.
-Then remove `find_marker.so` and make.
+Then remove `find_marker.so` and recompile.
 ```
 rm -rf src/find_marker.so
 make
 ```

-## Configuration
+## Sensor Configuration

-In the first iteration of the marker tracking algorithm, the initial positions of the markers are estimated and matched to corresponding detected markers.
-This means there are two potential modes of error: not detecting all of the markers, and the initial positions of the markers.
-The success of the marker tracking algorithm is largely dependent on proper tuning of these settings.
+In the first iteration of the marker tracking algorithm, the detected markers are matched to an initialized grid of markers.
+In order for this to work properly, the initialized grid of markers must be close to the corresponding detected markers.
+This means there are two potential modes of error: not detecting all of the markers, and error in the initial positions of the markers.
+Careful tuning of these settings will ensure the success of the marker tracking algorithm.

-* If running on Ada, use `python2` rather than `python3`
-* A good starting point for tuning is the last used settings
+* Note: A good starting point for tuning is the last used settings

 ### Step 1: Marker detection